jship/s3k/GUIDE.md

 The only new piece of regex we introduced was `^`, which is known as a line anchor.  `^` indicates that the pattern following must appear at the start of the line.
-Under the hood, `s3k` is passing the available package targets, each on their own line, to a `grep -E` invocation, so we exploit this fact in our regex.
+Under the hood, `s3k` is passing the available package targets, each on their own line, to a `grep -E` invocation.
+We exploit this fact in our regex.

 ## Build/test/haddock/benchmark/GHCi/run